- Coordinator of the English as Second Language Intensive Program

 How We Can Help

-- help you with academic work and strategies
+- providing direction on academic work and strategies

-- help you find on and off campus resources
+- guiding you to on and off campus resources

-- provide a social and academic support network
+- facilitating a social and academic support network

 65% of RIC graduates live and work in Rhode Island.
 Many have built their own Rhode Island-based businesses, enriching the R.I. economy.